howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-Now, let's update the `Link` component to include the new pieces of data we've just listed.
+Now, let's update the `Link` component with everything that is has previously been missing!

 <Instruction>